 In respect of the recognition of overseas marriages, there has been much speculation as to the effect that this legislation will have on the voiding of wills upon marriage.
 Some legal opinion suggests that if it is mere recognition of a prior marriage this is not a new marriage and will not have the effect of voiding the Will, with others arguing to the contrary.
 Interestingly, as this is brand new legislation, these matters are yet to be decided by the Courts.
 Watch this space in that regard!

-Nevertheless, this is an important reminder to review your Will and Estate planning.
+Nevertheless, this is an important reminder to review your affairs with a Will and Estate Planning Lawyer.
 The best measure to avoid unwanted estate issues is to review and replace your Will if necessary.

 Our friendly team at Stephens & Tozer have a wealth of experience in estate matters and planning and can assist you and your spouse to address, review or replace any estate plans you may have.